Director, SCAPE Public Art

 Carolyne brings extensive brand management experience from roles both in the UK and NZ and expertise in consulting with business across strategic planning, governance and corporate sponsorship.

 Currently Associate Professor at Whiti o Rehua School of Art, College of Creative Arts Toi Rauwharangi, Massey University Wellington, Heather was Head of School there from February 2011–2015.
 Previously Senior Curator Art at Museum of New Zealand Te Papa Tongarewa, Heather has also held the roles of Senior Curator City Gallery Wellington, and inaugural Director/Curator of St Paul St Gallery at AUT University, Auckland.
 She spent 12 years based in London, England where she undertook postgraduate curatorial studies at Goldsmiths' College.
 She worked as Exhibitions Organiser for seven years at Camden Arts Centre, London where she produced exhibitions, publications, performances and art-in-public-space projects.
 Heather was co-curator of Francis Upritchard’s project, Save Yourself, representing New Zealand at the 2009 Venice Biennale, and was Deputy Commissioner in 2009 and in 2013 for Bill Culbert: Front Door Out Back.
 She was Commissioner for New Zealand at the Venice 2015 project, Secret Power, by artist Simon Denny with curator Robert Leonard.

 Designer and Events

-Jade Cavalcante is a Graphic Designer and IT assistant at SCAPE Public Art, assisting in the design of signage, catalogue, media and systems support duties.
+Jade Cavalcante is a Graphic Designer and IT assistant at SCAPE Public Art, design of signage, catalogue, media, systems support duties and event management.
 Jade first began at SCAPE as a design intern.
 Alongside she is studying towards a specialist certificate in Graphic Design at CALARTS.